| Admitted in New York and California |

 VI.
 Claims for Unpaid Leave and Overtime

-A. Who can and cannot be treated as an exempt
+A. Who can and cannot be treated as an exempt employee

-B. Who can and cannot be treated as an independent
+B. Who can and cannot be treated as an independent contractor

-C. How to prevent surprise claims for years of
+C. How to prevent surprise claims for years of allegedly

 unpaid compensation